-Minor differences exist in the Fortran interface for VecGetArray() and VecRestoreArray(), as discussed in Array Arguments.
+Minor differences exist in the Fortran interface for VecGetArray() and VecRestoreArray(), as discussed in Routines that Return Fortran Allocatable Arrays.
 It is important to note that VecGetArray() and VecRestoreArray() do not copy the vector elements; they merely give users direct access to the vector elements.
 Thus, these routines require essentially no time to call and can be used efficiently.